refinedev/refine/documentation/docs/guides-and-concepts/multi-level-menu/multi-level-menu.md

 ```

 :::tip
-If you want to create your multi-level menu without ant-design, you can use the `createTreeView` helper from refine core with resources that you can access from [`useResource`](/core/hooks/resource/useResource.md) hook.
+If you want to create your multi-level menu without Ant Design, you can use the `createTreeView` helper from refine core with resources that you can access from [`useResource`](/core/hooks/resource/useResource.md) hook.
 :::

 ## Live Codesandbox Example